getify/Functional-Light-JS/ch1.md

 ### Libraries

-This book is not going to use libraries for any of its code.
+The code snippets in this book do not use libraries.
 Each operation that we discover, we'll derive how to implement it in standalone, plain ol' JavaScript.
-However, as you begin to build more of your code with FP, you'll quickly want to turn to a library to provide optimized and highly audited versions of these operations.
+However, as you begin to build more of your real code with FP, you'll quickly want a library to provide optimized and highly reliable versions of these commonly accepted utilities.

 By the way, you'll want to make sure you check the documentation for the library functions you use to make sure you know how they work.
-There will be a lot of similarities in many of them to the code we build on in this text, but there will undoubtedly be some differences.
+There will be a lot of similarities in many of them to the code we build on in this text, but there will undoubtedly be some differences, even between popular libraries.

-There are a bunch of different libraries that adopt FP into JavaScript.
-Here are a few popular ones you should start your exploration with:
+Here are a few popular FP libraries for JavaScript that are a great place to start your exploration with:

 * [Ramda](http://ramdajs.com)
 * [lodash/fp](https://github.com/lodash/lodash/wiki/FP-Guide)
 * [functional.js](http://functionaljs.com/)
 * [Immutable.js](https://github.com/facebook/immutable-js)

+Appendix C illustrates some of these libraries using various examples from the text.

 ## Summary